-- have a trading address within the Derbyshire Dales - operate from business premises - be in one of the following sectors; hospitality (including visitor attractions, activity providers and accommodation), farm diversification, manufacturing, engineering, knowledge based and creative and digital sector.
-Service and construction sector businesses may be eligible to apply if 50% or more of their turnover is derived from business to business transactions. - be able to evidence trading for a minimum of 12 months at the time of application (businesses trading for less than a year may apply to the Business Start-Up Programme) - fall into one of the following categories: registered as a limited company, a sole trader, a partnership or a limited liability partnership.
-Businesses must see exclusions

-- be registered either on Companies House or with HMRC and have a Unique Tax Reference Number - be able to demonstrate it has sufficient financial resources available to cashflow the project and can provide the required match funding from its own funds; and - the business must represent the applicant's primary source of income.

-Grants may only be awarded where there is adequate justification of one or more of the following:
+- have a trading address within the Derbyshire Dales - operate from business premises - be in one of the following sectors; manufacturing, engineering, farm diversification, knowledge based, creative and digital sector, or hospitality.
+Service and construction sector businesses may be eligible to apply if 50% or more of their turnover is derived from business-to-business transactions. - be able to evidence trading for a minimum of 3 years at the time of application. - fall into one of the following categories: registered as a limited company, a sole trader, a partnership or a limited liability partnership.
+Businesses must be registered either on Companies House, with HMRC and have a Unique Tax Reference Number. - Be able to demonstrate it has sufficient financial resources available to cashflow the project and can provide the required match funding from its own funds; and - Grants may only be awarded where there is adequate justification of one or more of the following: - that the investment would not go ahead without grant support - that the investment would not go ahead at the scale proposed without grant support - that the investment would not go ahead within the timescale of UKSPF (before 31 January 2026) without grant support

-- that the investment would not go ahead without grant support - that the investment would not go ahead at the scale proposed without grant support - that the investment would not go ahead within the timescale of UKSPF (before 31 March 2025) without grant support - that the investment would not take place in the Derbyshire Dales without grant support.
+- that the investment would not take place in the Derbyshire Dales without grant support.